-Because the Coronavirus known as COVID19 is new information is fluid as scientists are discovering information every day.
-For example, different studies have shown that the #coronavirus can live on surfaces for almost a day while others have shown it can live up to 9 days on metal and plastic.
+Because the Coronavirus, known as COVID19, is relatively new, information is fluid as scientists are continuously discovering new information weekly.
+For example, different studies have shown that the #coronavirus can live on some surfaces for almost a day, while other studies have shown it can live on some metal and plastic surfaces for up to 9 days.
 Regardless of how long the virus is alive there are 3 personal strategies that have been essential in helping people protect themselves against this strain of coronavirus:

 - Personal hygiene practices